data-preservation-programs/singularity/docs/en/cli-reference/datasource/add/sugarsync.md

       See the [encoding section in the overview](/overview/#encoding) for more info.

-   --sugarsync-access-key-id
-      Sugarsync Access Key ID.

-      Leave blank to use rclone's.

    --sugarsync-hard-delete
       Permanently delete files if true
       otherwise put them in the deleted files.

+   --sugarsync-private-access-key
+      Sugarsync Private Access Key.

+      Leave blank to use rclone's.

    --sugarsync-refresh-token
       Sugarsync refresh token.

-      Leave blank normally, will be auto configured by rclone.

-   --sugarsync-authorization-expiry
-      Sugarsync authorization expiry.

       Leave blank normally, will be auto configured by rclone.